hiibolt/KnowledgeBase/pages/Relations.md

 		- #### Notation
 		  If (x, y) \epsilon R, then xRy.
 		- #### Reflexive Property
-		  If for every element in A, the relation has (e, e), it
+		  If for every element in A, the relation has (e, e), it is reflexive.